braindecoding/Brain_to_Image/README.md

 ## Filtering data

-use filter to apply notch and bandwidth filters to data
+use filter_data to apply notch and bandwidth filters to data